Bills WR Benjamin believes he's hit 'rock bottom'

 "It's definitely going to be a fresh start," Benjamin said of the upcoming offseason.
 "Once I find a team, or if I'm still in here in Buffalo, whatever, I'm just going to keep pushing.
 I learned a lot about myself.
 Just keep going.
 That mentality, just keep pushing.
 Once you hit rock bottom, I guess, it's only up from there, right?"

-Benjamin admitted Monday he dwelled earlier this season on not yet having received a similar contract to his 2014 draft counterparts.
+Benjamin said Monday he dwelled earlier this season on not yet having received a similar contract to his 2014 draft counterparts.

-"I think coming into the season that was hard," he said.
+"I think coming into the season, that was hard," he said.
 "I'm not gonna lie.
 It was always on my mind.
 I was trying to block it out and just have fun with the game.
 But at times, I was dropping balls and I was even more critical of myself.
 Kind of like that domino effect."

 Bills coach Sean McDermott said Monday that rookie first-round quarterback Josh Allen is expected to return Sunday against the Jacksonville Jaguars after not playing since an Oct.
 14 elbow injury.
 Allen, one of four starting quarterbacks for Buffalo this season, threw Benjamin his only touchdown catch this season during the closing minute of a Week 2 loss to the Los Angeles Chargers.